DanalEstes/DuetLapse/README.md

 Triggers images based on time, layer change, or pause.
 Works with existing pauses in G-Code, or can force pauses at other trigger events.
 Optionally moves head to a specified position before capturing paused images.

+## Status

+As of April 2, 2020, ready for Alpha testing.
+Feedback via issues on Github or at Duet forum https://forum.duet3d.com/

 ## Installation
 * Either:
   * git clone https://github.com/DanalEstes/DuetLapse